-The new chief executive was the charismatic, unpredictable Theodore Roosevelt.
+The new chief executive was the charismatic but unpredictable Theodore Roosevelt.
 This youngest President in American history gladly seized the reins of power.
 He loved the Presidency and made it the focus of American government.
-Americans rallied to his standard of civic righteousness.
-But as time went on, the Republican Roosevelt worried over the possibilities and limits of American civilization.
+But as time went on, the Republican Roosevelt contemplated and often despaired over the possibilities and limits of political power.
 He pondered the apparently intractable divisions emerging in industrial society...the coming crash of the world order...the cultural crises facing an urbanized American civilization...the disturbing threat as well as the promise of the 20th century...